OuhscBbmc/data-science-practices-1/ch-patterns.md

 1. **Load Sources** In R, a `source()`d file is run to execute its code.
 We prefer that a sourced file only load variables (like function definitions), instead of do real operations like read a dataset or perform a calculation.
 There are many times that you want a function to be available to multiple files in a repo; there are two approaches we like.
 The first is collecting those common functions into a single file (and then sourcing it in the callers).
 The second is to make the repo a legitimate R package.

     The first approach is better suited for quick & easy development.
-The second allows you to add documention and unit tests.
+The second allows you to add documentation and unit tests.

     ```r
     # ---- load-sources ------------------------------------------------------------